pv/pydocweb/README.txt

    - Fill in a random string to SECRET_KEY

-   - Publish the media/ subdirectory on your web server, and adjust MEDIA_URL accordingly.

-   - Remember to set DEBUG=False before going production

    - Fill in ADMINS (they get mail when DEBUG=False and something fails)

 3. Create a "pull script" for your project.
 You can see some examples